ToxicRabbitX0/Social-Media-Mass-Reporting-Tool-immediate-takedown/README.md

 ```

 A fast, multi-threaded Python tool to mass-report spam, abuse, and fake accounts across Instagram, TikTok, X (Twitter), Facebook, and YouTube.
 Choose report types, customize threads, and automate moderation workflows.

 💥 For digital rights protection, ethical reporting, and content moderation.

 social-media, automation, python, reporting, instagram, tiktok, twitter, youtube, facebook, mass-report, open-source, ethical-hacking, moderation, anti-spam

+> ⚠️ Use responsibly.
+This tool is for educational, ethical, and legal purposes only.